Andrewingit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints all the groups th current user is a part of
+changing the owner of the file